monix/monix-bio/docs/comparison.md

 title: Other Effects
 ---

-In this section, I will share my thoughts on `BIO` in comparison to other similar solutions at the time of writing (June 2020).
+The following section shares the author's opinion about `monix.bio.Task` in comparison to other similar solutions at the time of writing (June 2020).

 Keep in mind it can quickly become outdated.
 If you have any ideas for possible reasons for, or against Monix then please contribute them to this section.
-It's important to me to limit bias to the minimum, and it's hard without an outsider's perspective!
+Ideally, the section would limit bias to the minimum, but it's hard without an outsider's perspective.

 ## Cats-Effect IO

 Why Cats-Effect IO:
 - *Official Cats-Effect implementation.* Typelevel libraries use it in tests, so you are the least likely to encounter bugs.
-Many maintainers also contribute to Cats-Effect (including us) so there is a big and diverse pool of potential contributors.
+Many maintainers of related libraries also contribute to Cats-Effect (including Monix) so there is a big and diverse pool of potential contributors.
 - *Minimal API.* `cats.effect.IO` is missing many operators in the API as well as a number of features, however if you don't need them (e.g. you are a user of Tagless Final), then the smaller API surface can be an advantage.

 Why Monix:
 - *Richer API.* Monix has a larger, more discoverable API (no syntax imports).
 - *Fewer implicits.* Monix only needs a `Scheduler` when executing the effect.
 Cats-Effect IO needs a `ContextShift` (for any concurrent operator) or a `Timer` (for sleeping) depending on the situation.
 It also heavily depends on `Cats` syntax which requires basic familiarity with the library and type class hierarchy.
 - *Better Thread Management*.
 Cats IO is missing an operator like [executeOn](http://localhost:3000/monix-bio/api/monix/bio/BIO.html#executeOn(s:monix.execution.Scheduler,forceAsync:Boolean):monix.bio.BIO[E,A]) which ensures that the task will execute on a specified thread pool.
 Cats IO can only guarantee it up to the first asynchronous boundary.
-Monix is also safer when using Callback-based builders like `BIO.async` because it can guarantee that the `BIO` will continue on the default `Scheduler` regardless of where the callback is called.
+Monix is also safer when using Callback-based builders like `Task.async` because it can guarantee that the `Task` will continue on the default `Scheduler` regardless of where the callback is called.
 - *Local.* Monix has a way to transparently propagate context over asynchronous boundaries which is handy for tracing without polluting the business logic.
 - *Better integration with Scala's Future.* We can use the same `Scheduler` and tracing libraries for both.
 - *Slightly higher performance*.
-In a lot of cases, performance is the same, however Monix provides a lot of hand-optimized methods that are derived in Cats IO.
+In a lot of cases, performance is the same, however Monix provides a lot of hand-optimized methods that are derived in Cats IO, and thus, slower.
 For instance, compare `monixSequence` and `catsSequence` in [benchmark results](https://github.com/monix/monix-bio/tree/master/benchmarks/results).

 Choose for yourself:
-- *Typed errors.* Although there is still `Monix Task` if you like the rest.
+- *Typed errors.* Although there is still `monix.eval.Task` if you like the rest.

 ### Summary